A Perron-Frobenius type result for integer maps and applications: Introduction

 \subsection{Acknowledgements}

-This note was written while both authors were members of the Computer Assisted Centre Mathematics and Applications (CARMA) at the University of Newcastle, Australia (UON).
+This paper was written while both authors were members of the priority research centre for Computer-Assisted Research Mathematics and its Applications (CARMA) at the University of Newcastle, Australia (UON).
 CARMA was founded in 2009 by Jonathan M.\ Borwein, who also served as its director.
 Jon was a prolific researcher and a devoted friend.
-This note is dedicated to his memory with admiration.
+This paper is dedicated to his memory with admiration.